Risks of Complication at Every Stage of Pregnancy

 Weeks 8 through 12

-Over the course of the next five weeks, the baby's nose, toes, arms, elbows, eyes and eyelids, genitals, and fingernails will form and start to become apparent.
-By week 11, the baby is officially called a fetus, the face is apparent, red blood cells begin to form in the liver, and genitalia begin developing.
+Over the next five weeks, the baby's nose, toes, arms, elbows, eyes and eyelids, genitals, and fingernails will form and start to become apparent.
+By week 11, the baby is officially called a fetus, the face is apparent, red blood cells begin to form in the liver, and genitalia begins developing.
 In week 12, the baby's intestines will be in the abdomen.
-At this time, the fetus is still very small at around 2 and half inches and will weigh around a half ounce.C.
+At this time, the fetus is still very small at around 2 and a half inches and will weigh around a half-ounce.C.
 Complications